Community Links

 Play Rangers

-The Play Rangers, started working with our school in Autumn Term 2018 and have a three-year bid to continue the work, promoting active play at lunchtimes and in the local park.
+The Play Rangers, worked with our school on a three-year funded project, promoting active play at lunchtimes and in the local park.
 They encourage, promote and train our children to be active and lead their own play.
-This year, we have KS2 pupils supporting Reception/KS1 at lunchtimes with games, activities and play.
-The Play Rangers visit our school every week (usually Wednesday) and then the children can meet them after school in the park, to continue their play in the local community.
+We have continued this work, with links to our mental health and well-being work, giving KS2 pupils the opportunity to support Reception/KS1 pupils at lunchtimes with games, activities and play.

 https://playgloucestershire.org.uk/community-play-rangers-gloucestershire/

-Park Activists from Springbank attended the “No Child Left Behind” awards on Thursday 30th January as part of the “My Park” project.
-Tey won the #CelebratingChildhood category and the kids were so excited to get up on stage and meet Dame Janet Trotter to receive the award!
+Park Activists from Springbank attended the “No Child Left Behind” awards as part of the “My Park” project.
+They won the #CelebratingChildhood category and the kids were so excited to get up on stage and meet Dame Janet Trotter to receive the award!

 https://www.cheltenham.gov.uk/news/article/2369/a_big_night_of_celebration_at_the_no_child_left_behind_awards